top of page

 Biography

-I specialize in theory and empirical research on relational spirituality, or specific religious/spiritual (R/S) cognitions and behaviors about close interpersonal relationships that can help or harm individual and relational health.
-I have written extensive integrative reviews on the science of religious/spiritual processes and coupling, uncoupling, and parenting across diverse families.
+I have specialized in theory and empirical research on relational spirituality, or specific religious/spiritual (R/S) cognitions and behaviors about close interpersonal relationships that can help or harm individual and relational health.
+I have written extensive integrative reviews on the science of religious/spiritual factors and coupling, uncoupling, and parenting across diverse families.
 I created the Relational Spirituality Framework to organize and synthesize such studies.
 I also wrote a book on children’s spiritual and religious development.
-I have authored, co-authored, or mentored empirical studies on the roles that specific R/S processes play for marriage, the transition to parenthood, parenting, couples' sexual relationships, romantic break-ups and divorce, friendships, AA sponsorship, and individuals' personal well-being.
-These R/S processes include sanctification, spiritual intimacy, desecration, sacred loss, spiritual one-upmanship, positive R/S coping, and negative R/S coping.
+I have authored, co-authored, or mentored empirical studies on the roles that specific R/S factors play for intimate relationships, marriage, the transition to parenthood, parenting, couples' sexual relationships, romantic breakups and divorce, friendships, AA sponsorship, and individuals' personal well-being.
+These R/S factors include sanctification, spiritual intimacy, desecration, sacred loss, spiritual one-upmanship, positive R/S coping, and negative R/S coping (aka religious/spiritual struggles).
 Relational spirituality also encompasses how peoples' felt relationships with God and their faith communities inform their close relationships with other people.

 Publications